Request more info about the artwork

 Là où je me terre, curated by Mélanie Rainville, ISELP, Brussels, Belgium

-En regard, dialogue entre les collections du Musée d’Ixelles et de la Province de Namur, Le Delta, Namur La ligne trouble, curated by Elise Girardot, Espace culturel François Mitterrand, Périgueux, France
+En regard, dialogue entre les collections du Musée d’Ixelles et de la Province de Namur, Le Delta, Namur, Belgique

 2022

-Le Promontoire du Songe, Frac Auvergne, Curated by Jean-Charles Vergne, Clemont-Ferrand, France
+Le Promontoire du Songe, Frac Auvergne, curated by Jean-Charles Vergne, Clemont-Ferrand, France

 Décors & Paysages, Council of the European Union, curated by Lola Meotti